Japanese Contemporary Artists

 Yoshitomo Nara.
 All My Little Words « The ALBERTINA Museum Vienna

 YAYOI KUSAMA AND LOUIS VUITTON

 Ten years later, Louis Vuitton is working with the Japanese artist Yayoi Kusama for a second colourful collaboration.
 The collection has just been discovered in early January 2023.
 Yayoi Kusama applied her hypnotic motifs - her signature polka dots - repeated ad infinitum on the very icons of Luis Vuitton, creating magical objects that transcend space and time.
-The launch campaign for the collection includes a giant statue of the artist on the façade of the Champs-Élysées shop and a realistic robot in the image of the artist at Place Vendôme and a great statue of Yayoi Kusama in front of the Department store La Samaritaine.
+The launch campaign for the collection included a giant statue of the artist on the façade of the Champs-Élysées shop and a realistic robot in the image of the artist at Place Vendôme and a great statue of Yayoi Kusama in front of the Department store La Samaritaine from March 2023.